 - Do Stage 2 audit – whereby the auditor of the certification body will physically visit your offices, to audit your management system – just like you’d already done in the internal audit.

 The above information represents the ISO 9001 Certification Requirements.
-If you have any further question, please feel free to contact me.
+If you have any further question, please read more about ISO Certification here, or feel free to contact me.